How To Get Rid of Carpenter Ants

 If you see ants trailing up your siding, you almost certainly have a problem.
-Ants follow pheromone trails and follow each other.
+Ants follow pheromone trails and each other.
 Where you see a dozen or so ants, there are many, many more that have followed that same trail.
-If the trail ends underneath your siding and into your structure, this would be cause for concern.
+If it ends underneath your siding and into your structure, this would be cause for concern.

-If you are seeing a small pile of sawdust (known as “frass”), you have either carpenter ants or some kind of wood destroying beetle.
+If you see a small pile of sawdust (known as “frass”), you have either carpenter ants or some wood-destroying beetle.
 Look closely at the frass and see if you can find any insect body parts inside the sawdust.
 Carpenter ant frass is like their garbage pile where they toss out excavated wood and their dead.
-If there is not any insect parts, it could possibly be wood boring beetles, but either way it is still an issue.
+If there are not any insect parts, it could be wood-boring beetles, but either way, it is still an issue.

 Are you hearing noises at night?

-A large enough colony can actually be heard as they excavate the wood.
-They work at night and in the early morning hours and it sounds like a very light scraping noise.
+A large enough colony can be heard as they excavate the wood.
+They work at night and in the early morning hours, and it sounds like a very light scraping noise.
 Of course, noises are generally pretty tough to distinguish (especially in the middle of the night).

 What if you are not seeing any signs of carpenter ants?